matter-labs/zksync-era/docs/specs/zkVM/VM_and_prover/VM_section/zkSync_era_virtual_machine_primer.md

 [Back to ToC](../../../README.md)

-Unlike EVM, zkVM is a register machine.
+Unlike EVM, zkEVM is a register machine.
 EVM instructions operate on a stack.
-Instead, zkVM operates primarily on sixteen registers and memory like most modern computers.
+Instead, zkEVM operates primarily on sixteen registers and memory like most modern computers.
 That simplifies zero-knowledge proofs, which largely rely on building arithmetic circuits.

-This document describes zkVM assembly language, then the aspects of VM related to smart-contracts.
+This document describes zkEVM assembly language, then the aspects of VM related to smart-contracts.
 Its purpose is not to be a complete reference, but to guide you through the main ideas.

 # VM architecture

-The native type for zkVM is a 256-bits wide unsigned integer, we call it a _word_.
+The native type for zkEVM is a 256-bits wide unsigned integer, we call it a _word_.

 Contracts are sequences of instructions.
 To support the execution of contracts, VM provides the following transient
 state: